Audatus/CatPhotoApp/README.md

 # CatPhotoApp
-Recreating the CatPhotoApp from freeCodeCamp
+Recreating the CatPhotoApp from freeCodeCamp using HTML